yukeiyang/xray/README.md

 Password: (none)

 ```
-If the version number less than v2.1.2-2
+If the version less than v2.1.2-2
 Management IP: 192.168.1.1
 lan port: LAN1
 Username: root